athyagat/layback/README.md

 This repository provides the code base for a general discrete-event simulation framework for the LayBack architecture so as to support other researchers in conducting studies in the LayBack context.
 The case study code for the MEC based RAN function split is included in the public release as a demonstration model for a completed LayBack case study.
 This simulation framework has been implemented in OMNET++, www.omnetpp.org, version 5.0.
 The case study implements a function split fronthaul network within the context of the Layered Backhaul (LayBack) framework.
 The fundamental components include call generator, functional blocks, and SDN compute. src.cc implements the call generator, fb.cc implements the functional block, and SDN.cc implements the SDN based LayBack framework.

+Second part of the code changes include the changes for (Moby) Docker push and pull for compression and decompression acceleration using a hardware accelerator.

 SIMULATION SETUP
 ===========================
 This simulation setup is configured as follows: